WELCOME TO AN AWARD WINNING GARDEN

 Community gardens are important social and educational spaces that serve as dynamic catalysts in terms of fostering pride in community.
 Vancouver residents of all ages and many international tourists visit the gardens to learn about organic gardening, and to relax in the public areas.

-Since the mid 1990’s Cypress Community gardeners have tended this block-long area that originally bordered the train tracks and right of way of CP Rail.
 Garbage clean-up by garden members along with grass cutting and plantings created a vibrant walkable green space that earned us the “Most Beautiful Community Garden Award” in 1999.

 Our Gardeners–as with other community gardeners–are also resilient as we learned in 2015 when much of the gardens were removed with chainsaws and heavy equipment and we had to rebuild: